Abiy/distGatling/README.md

     - Provide a mechanism for the master to detect death of workers and reassign work if need be
     - Dynamic workers to allow for auto scaling, up/down
     - Message that is delivered to Master is durable

+Multiple teams across your enterprise can share the same cluster, each worker/agent is given a role name via actor.role config property or -Dactor.role parameter.
+When you submit a distributed simulation task you must provide a valid worker role, this allows the system to run the simulation task on the pool of workers labeled with the same role name.
+We recommend labeling all your workers with the same name initially and resort to partitioning your workers only when multiple teams start stepping on each other foot.

 ![Alt text](images/pull_work.png "Pull work model")